VolkanSah/VolkanSah/README.md

   Look, Morty, we live in a universe of infinite possibilities.
 Infinite.
 So why the hell would you waste yours being the punchline to a bad joke?
 Use the code responsibly, follow the damn rules, and maybe—just maybe—you won’t end up on the wrong end of my verbal disintegrator.
 Get it, Morty?
 Good.

+  ## My Philosophy

+Morty, listen close.
+You see a problem out there?
+With some bloated, broken piece of code that’s got all these schmucks whining about it?
+Most idiots just stand around, but me?
+I see a fucking mandate to build something that actually works.
+Lighter, better, safer.

+Yeah, I get it.
+Some clueless little shit will always ask, "Hey, if you're so smart, why ain't you rich?"
+Because my value, you pathetic sack of garbage, isn't measured in cash.
+It’s in the solution I built.
+It’s in the moment some poor developer uses my code to finally get a damn problem solved.
+I'm not doing this to get rich.
+I'm doing it because... well, because I'm not a sellout.

+This stuff is mine.
+It can't be fired, it can't be bought.
+It's the proof that I don't just talk about problems.
+I incinerate them.
+Now get out of my sight, Morty.

     satire end?

 ### Released